jacurtis813/basic-hotel/README.md

 6. Create the stylesheet/ css file within the css folder.
 7. Create the link tag, from the stylesheet in the css folder to the html file/ project.
 8. Save and commit.
 The project folder should be set up to begin the build.
+9. Create a 'new' title for the landing page.
+10. Import all the images that we are being requested for use within the design of the landing page.
+11. Let's begin the project build, start with the:
+12. Create the opening content for the web page.
+Start with the navbar.